 The back catalogue

-It is Council’s ambition to digitise the archive of our journal to make its contents more widely available to its members and the wider public.
-In the short term, however, an index of papers that have featured in the journal to date can be downloaded here.
+We have now digitised the archive of our journal to make its contents more widely available to its members and the wider public.
+An index of papers that have featured in the journal up to and including 2020 can be downloaded here.
 This index contains links to sections of the Biodiversity Heritage Library, where full texts of all papers more than two years old can be found and downloaded.

 Contributing to Birds in Wales

 Papers for Birds in Wales are welcomed by the Editor on any aspect of Welsh ornithology.
 The Society is keen that the journal should accurately reflect present ornithological activity in Wales and hopes that all workers, professional and amateur, with results of studies in Wales will always consider publishing information about these here.
 All papers are reviewed by the Editor and an independent referee.
 Authors should follow the format of papers published in the journal; guidelines can be downloaded here.
 Authors are asked to ensure that their titles and abstracts can easily be located by search engines – please look at the BOU guidelines for advice.

 Papers are accepted in either Welsh or English, and the abstract is published in both languages.
 In accordance with standard international practice, papers in Welsh should be supplied with captions to tables and figures in both Welsh and English.

 Short notes on interesting or unusual features of behaviour recorded in Wales are also welcomed.
 An accumulation of such items is of considerable value.
 Notes should be short and succinct, ideally of not more than half a page in length.
 Notes may be submitted in either Welsh or English.